azu/reduce-flux/examples/shoping-cart/README.md

 - [voronianski/flux-comparison: Practical comparison of different Flux solutions](https://github.com/voronianski/flux-comparison "voronianski/flux-comparison: Practical comparison of different Flux solutions")

+## What's learn from this

+shopping-cart example explain the reason we encourage you to normalize your data is to avoid duplication.

-## Store
+### Store

+shopping-cart example has two stores:

 - CartStore
 - ProductStore

-shopping-cart example explain the reason we encourage you to normalize your data is to avoid duplication.
+You notice that `CartStore` have not `products` state.
+`products` is only exist in `ProductStore`. `products` state should not share between two stores.